-The Department of State, working with the Departments of Transportation and Commerce, negotiates bilateral and multilateral civil air service agreements with foreign aviation partners.
-Open Skies agreements have vastly expanded international passenger and cargo flights to and from the United States, promoting increased travel and trade, enhancing productivity, and spurring high-quality job opportunities and economic growth.
-Open Skies agreements do this by eliminating government interference in the commercial decisions of air carriers about routes, capacity, and pricing, freeing carriers to provide more affordable, convenient, and efficient air service for consumers.
+The Department of State, working with the Departments of Transportation and Commerce, negotiates agreements with foreign governments that provide the framework for commercial air service.
+The most liberal of those civil air transport agreements, called “Open Skies” agreements, have provided the opportunity for expansion of international passenger and cargo flights to and from the United States.
+They promote economic growth by increasing travel and trade, enhancing productivity, and spurring high-quality job opportunities.
+Open Skies agreements do so by eliminating government intervention in the commercial decisions of air carriers about routes, capacity, and pricing, thereby freeing the carriers to provide more affordable, convenient, and efficient air service for consumers and shippers.